 The guidelines for the safe reopening of school and learning facilities, amongst other recommendations, proffers the use of remote and e-learning platforms as a requirement for continued safe and quality educational operations to meet the prescribed standards.
 This is a new era for education within Nigeria as most institutions have not had prior experience with infusing technology into their daily operations.
 This means they require a swift adoption process to meet these needs, however, baring in mind the social and developmental changes present in the society, every institution would have to develop their own unique approach and method for blended learning.

-One of the key expectations from the federal guideline is for institutions to take responsibility for meeting the learning needs of all learners, especially those in lower-income families, girls, displaced children, those with disabilities, and those living in conflict-affected, rural or remote areas.
+One of the key expectations from the Federal Ministry of Education School Reopening Guideline is for institutions to take responsibility for meeting the learning needs of all learners, especially those in lower-income families, girls, displaced children, those with disabilities, and those living in conflict-affected, rural or remote areas.

 The first stage of creating a solution is acknowledging the problem.
 To create the best approach for your institution, start by identifying the “gaps” within, which is the difference between what is expected versus what is actually available or implementable, and these exist as;